 Note on using propagation models

-SEAMCAT has the mean to use in-built model but also the mean of programming user-defined propagation models.
-The plug-in concept was chosen to avoid the inherent format limitations of the earlier SEAMCAT versions interface and make the plugin model to work as fast as any in-built model.
+SEAMCAT has the means to use built-in models but also the means of programming user-defined propagation models.
+The plugin concept was chosen to avoid the inherent format limitations of the earlier versions of SEAMCAT interface and make the plugin model to work as fast as any built-in model.

-To aid in the selection process, Table 78 provides an indication of the application ranges and typical areas of suitability of the in-built propagation models in SEAMCAT:
+To aid in the selection process, Table 78 provides an indication of the application ranges and typical areas of suitability of the built-in propagation models in SEAMCAT:

 Table 78: Application ranges and typical areas for the various propagation models implemented in SEAMCAT